j4kim/football.ch-scraping/README.md

-# football
+# Football.ch scraping

-Data scraping from football.ch
+Data scraping from football.ch using [scrapy](https://scrapy.org/) and API to extract data on demand.

 ## Install